-The Rugged New GMC Canyon Truck Amazes
+How To Save On The GMC Canyon Truck

 The modern-day GMC Canyon and Chevy Colorado are now far from their “compact” roots as the Chevy S-10 and the GMC Sonoma.
 Now marketed as mid-size trucks, today’s Canyon and Colorado rival the “full size” trucks of yore in terms of dimensions, and were both brand-new for model year 2023 in their third generation.
 The Colorado is the cheaper of the twins, starting at $29,800 msrp, while the more up-market Canyon starts at $38,400 msrp.

 No longer outfitted with an unloved five cylinder, both trucks feature the “TurboMax” blown-4 with up to 310 horsepower from their big-brother siblings, and both feature an eight speed automatic.
-The Canyon comes standard with an 11.3 inch diagonal center touch screen and digital information center, a high definition rear vision camera with hitch view, wireless Apple Carplay/Android Auto, 18 inch wheels with all terrain tires, as well as all of the things we’ve come to expect new vehicles to have in 2024, like cruise control, power windows, power seats, keyless entry and start, USB ports, and steering wheel mounted controls.
+The Canyon Elevation comes standard with an 11.3 inch diagonal center touch screen and digital information center, a high definition rear vision camera with hitch view, wireless Apple Carplay/Android Auto, 18 inch wheels with all terrain tires, as well as all of the things we’ve come to expect new vehicles to have, like cruise control, power windows, power seats, keyless entry and start, USB ports, and steering wheel mounted controls.

 Autosplainer is for informational purposes only.
 Best attempts are made to ensure reliability and timeliness of information.
 Autosplainer does not sell vehicles or offer products or services of any kind for sale.